tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 - Fixed the issue where the client thread might block the SDK logic thread when a new message callback was triggered in the Windows SDK.

-## Latest Lite Edition 5.1.138 @2021.02.05
+## 5.1.138 @2021.02.05 - Lite Edition
 ### SDK

 **Common changes**
 - Optimized logging.
 - Optimized the policy of persistent connection, improving the quality of connections outside Chinese mainland.
-- Fixed the issue where sometimes the last message was incorrect when multiple C2C messages were sent in the same second.
+- Fixed the issue where sometimes the last message was incorrect when multiple C2C messages were sent or received in the same second.
 - Fixed the issue where sometimes there was be no callback for querying the conversation list.
 - Fixed the issue where sometimes the sequence number of a C2C message was incorrect.